 Whether you crave the nostalgic experience of skating at the local pond or steering the hottest toboggan to hit the snow, you can find it in North Dakota.
 All major cities have indoor skating rinks, and most communities have outdoor rinks and sledding hills.

-There are more than 2,800 miles of groomed snowmobile trails enough for you?
+Are more than 2,800 miles of groomed snowmobile trails enough for you?
 If not, there are several hundred miles of less developed trails to explore.
 Well-developed trails lead through the forests of the Turtle Mountains and Pembina Gorge, the scenic valleys of the Sheyenne, Missouri and Red rivers, the Badlands and the endless shorelines of Devils Lake and Lake Sakakawea.
 The Lake Metigoshe area and Turtle Mountains are excellent for all winter activities.
-Click here for Snowmobile North Dakota's interactive trail map.